Estes Park, Colorado, USA travel guide

 Do we need a timed entry permit for Rocky Mountain National Park?

-Yes, from May through October, timed entry permits are required for RMNP.
-It's crucial to book these well in advance on recreation.gov, ideally months ahead, to secure your desired entry time.
-Without one, you won't be able to enter the park during peak hours.
+Yes, from May through October, Rocky Mountain National Park requires timed entry permits.
+It's crucial to book these months in advance on recreation.gov, especially if you plan to visit on a weekend or during peak fall foliage.
+Without a permit, you won't be able to enter during restricted hours.

 Ready to Make This Trip Happen?